Alpha beta filter: Result

 The following images depict the outcome of the above program in graphical format.
 In each image, the blue trace is the input signal; the output is red in the first image, yellow in the second, and green in the third.
-For the first two images, the output signal is visibly smoother than the input signal and lacks extreme spikes seen in the input.
+In the first image, there is very little smoothing, spikes are still very pronounced.
+For the next two images, the output signal is visibly smoother than the input signal and lacks the extreme spikes of the input.
 Also, the output moves in an estimate of gradient direction of input.

 The higher the alpha parameter, the higher is the effect of input x and the less damping is seen.
 A low value of beta is effective in controlling sudden surges in velocity.
 Also, as alpha increases beyond unity, the output becomes rougher and more uneven than the input.

 Relationship to general state observers

 More general state observers, such as the Luenberger observer for linear control systems, use a rigorous system model.
 Linear observers use a gain matrix to determine state estimate corrections from multiple deviations between measured variables and predicted outputs that are linear combinations of state variables.
 In the case of alpha beta filters, this gain matrix reduces to two terms.
 There is no general theory for determining the best observer gain terms, and typically gains are adjusted experimentally for both.

 The linear Luenberger observer equations reduce to the alpha beta filter by applying the following specializations and simplifications.